 Strategy Outcome 4.1 Councillors provide strong and visionary leadership.
 A clear direction for the future.
 4.2 Maintain a clear, transparent and ethical decision making process.
 Openness and transparency in Council decisions.
 4.3 Ensure open and consistent communication between the Shire and the community.
 The community is aware of Council decisions and activities.

-Strategy Outcome 4.4 Actively engage with the community to inform decision making and improve conversations within the community.
-The community have a variety of opportunities to be involved and are able to make meaningful contributions to decision making.
+Strategy Outcome 4.4 inform decision making and improve The community have a variety of opportunities to be involved and are able to make meaningful contributions to decision making.

 Local Government Act (1995)

 5.10 Appointment of committee members